kanaka/wac/README.md

 WebAssembly MVP (minimum viable product) version of the WebAssembly specification.

-There are two different builds of wac:
+There are three different builds of wac:

 * **wac**: (WebAssembly in C) Minimal client with an interactive REPL mode.
 Designed to run standalone wasm files compiled with `wat2wasm` or `wasm-as`.
 Passes most spec tests apart from some multi-module import/export tests.
+* **wax**: (WebAssembly in C with WASI) Client with WebAssembly System Interface APIs (WASI).
 * **wace**: (WebAssembly in C with Emscripten) Client with host library/memory integration.
 Designed to run wasm code that has been built with Emscripten (using `-s SIDE_MODULE=1 -s LEGALIZE_JS_FFI=0`).

 ## Prerequisites

-To build wac and wace you need a 32-bit version of gcc and 32-bit versions of SDL2 and libedit.
+To build wac/wax/wace you need a 32-bit version of gcc and 32-bit versions of SDL2 and libedit.
 On 64-bit Ubuntu/Debian these can be installed like this: